DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The refugees are lost in despair.
 Many are cold toward Ireena, and all are unwilling to accept her offers of help.
 Some blame her, as well as Ismark "the Lesser" and the late Burgomaster of Barovia, for their failure to protect them from Strahd's awakening and invasion.
 Others recall a superstition that red-haired Barovian woman bring misfortune, and suggest that Ireena herself has brought a curse upon their people.
 None have any wish to deal with her further.

 Following her interaction with the refugees, Ireena is enraged by the Baron's callousness, and vows to make her best efforts to secure entry for the refugees into Vallaki.

+> [!abstract]+ **Gertruda's Disappearance**
+> If the players inquire about Gertruda's fate with the refugees, they solemnly share that she hasn't been seen, and likely never made it to Vallaki.
 ### The Guards at the Gates
 The guards at the gates largely act as described in <span class="citation">Town Gates (p.
 95)</span>.
 One has a silvered spear, while the other has a quiver containing a dozen crossbow bolts, half of which are silvered.